 This backpack features everything you look for when it comes to convenience and comfort.
 It has a built-in hydration system, lots of pockets, thick shoulder straps, and is lightweight.
 It costs about $30 and has great Amazon reviews.
 You can’t beat it!

-Hiking footwear is the most important (and likely most expensive) piece of gear you’ll need to purchase.
 This guide is still for beginner hikers on a budget, but you may need to skimp on other items in order to spend a little more money on a comfortable pair of boots.

-Otherwise, your feet and entire body will hate you for this newfound hiking hobby.
-Trust me, make the upfront investment in a pair of good-quality hiking boots, and you’ll wear them for years to come.
 I’ve worn my KEEN Voyageur Mid hiking boots for many miles and many years, and they haven’t shown signs of wear and tear yet.

-When shopping for a reliable pair of hiking boots, look for comfort, durability, and good traction.
 For longer hikes or hikes with uneven terrain, hiking boots provide more support and protection than regular hiking shoes and are designed to keep your feet dry and warm.

 KEEN Voyageur Mid Women's Review- Hiking Boots